-“By the way, does it work on mobile?”
+“By the way, can I access my dashboards on mobile?”

 Salespeople, managers, and C-suite executives can track progress and performance and decide where to focus next.
 Their mobiles are sometimes the only choice they have to get current and quickly respond in meaningful and effective ways.
 No matter where they are.

-Let’s break that down.
-First: getting current.
-Realtime reports and metrics can be viewed from anywhere to keep users informed about progress, performance, or issues.
+Real-time reports and metrics can be viewed from anywhere to keep users informed about progress, performance, or issues.
 With alerts, users don’t even have to initiate the inquiry: status will come to them.
 For example, they could finish a sales call and get a new sales alert on their mobile phone reporting the new success metric only a few minutes later.
 Alerts and up-to-date reporting can inspire new action that furthers action and efforts even more.
 No one can blame lack of awareness if performance benchmarks aren’t met.
-The insights are there for them to see at anytime, anywhere.
+The insights are there for them to see at any time, anywhere.

 6 Key Practices for Mobile Dashboards